Characterization of the gravitational wave spectrum from sound waves within the sound shell model: GW spectrum from sound waves: results and template

 Finally, at large $K > 1$, we find that the GW spectrum decreases as $1/K$ when compared to $K^3 \zeta_\Pi$.
-Since the latter scales as $K^{-2}$ (see \Fig{zeta_Pi}), the GW spectrum decays as $K^{-3}$ at large values of $k$, which agrees with ref.~\cite{Hindmarsh:2019phv} in this limit.
+Since the latter scales as $K^{-2}$ (see \Fig{zeta_Pi}), the GW spectrum decays as $K^{-3}$ at large values of $k$, which agrees with Refs.~\cite{Hindmarsh:2019phv,Jinno:2020eqg,Jinno:2022mie}.

-To compare the resulting spectral shape of GWs to that of ref.~\cite{Hindmarsh:2019phv}, where the function $\Delta$ is approximated by a Dirac delta function, we show in \Fig{GW_comparison} the resulting GW spectra, obtained for a specific benchmark phase transition with $\alpha = 0.1$ and $\xi_w = 0.3$, for a range of $R_* \HH_*$ and $\delta \tfin \HH_*$.
-The calculation of the GW spectra under the assumption of refs.~\cite{Hindmarsh:2019phv,Guo:2020grp} is given in \App{HH19}.
+To compare the resulting spectral shape of GWs to that of Ref.~\cite{Hindmarsh:2019phv}, where the function $\Delta$ is approximated by a Dirac delta function, we show in \Fig{GW_comparison} the resulting GW spectra, obtained for a specific benchmark phase transition with $\alpha = 0.1$ and $\xi_w = 0.3$, for a range of $R_*$ and $\delta \tfin$.
+The calculation of the GW spectra under the assumption of Refs.~\cite{Hindmarsh:2019phv,Guo:2020grp} is given in \App{HH19}.

-We show that the GW spectrum found in ref.~\cite{Hindmarsh:2019phv} is a correct description for the bump around and above the peak when $\delta \tfin/R_*$ is sufficiently large (as described above), after taking into account the correction due to the expansion of the Universe \cite{Guo:2020grp}.
-The transition toward the GW spectrum in the ``infinite duration'' limit (given in \App{HH19}) is related to the one from the quadratic to linear growth that we have found in \Sec{kraichnan}, since the approximation used to extend the limits of integration over $\tau_-$ to $\pm \infty$ in \Eq{Delta_general_uetc} is based on the assumption that $k \delta \tfin \to \infty$.
-However, additional linear and cubic regimes appear in $\OmGW$ at frequencies below the peak that were not found in refs.~\cite{Hindmarsh:2019phv,Guo:2020grp} since the $k \delta \tfin \gg 1$ assumption does not hold in this range of frequencies.
-Moreover, when $\delta \tfin/R_*$ is large, the peak is within this regime, hence, we might find significant modifications of the GW spectrum also around and above the peak.
+We show that the GW spectrum found in Ref.~\cite{Hindmarsh:2019phv} is a correct description for the bump around and above the peak when $\delta \tfin/R_*$ is sufficiently large (as described above), after taking into account the correction due to the expansion of the Universe \cite{Guo:2020grp}.
+The transition toward the GW spectrum in the ``infinite duration'' limit (given in \App{HH19}) is related to the one from the quadratic to linear growth that we have found in \Sec{sec_kraichnan}, since the approximation used to extend the limits of integration over $\tau_-$ to $\pm \infty$ in \Eq{Delta_general_uetc} is based on the assumption that $k \delta \tfin \to \infty$.
+However, additional linear and cubic regimes appear in $\OmGW$ at frequencies below the peak that were not found in Refs.~\cite{Hindmarsh:2019phv,Guo:2020grp} since the $k \delta \tfin \gg 1$ assumption does not hold in this range of frequencies.
+Moreover, when $\delta \tfin/R_*<1$, the peak is in the regime $k_* < 1/\delta \tfin$, so that significant modifications of the GW spectrum may appear around the peak.